mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

 ## Controlling Printing

 Suppose you want to print certain lines and suppress the rest.
-That is, instead of specifying which lines to delete using \"d\", you want specify which lines to keep.
+That is, instead of specifying which lines to delete using "d", you want specify which lines to keep.

 This can be done with two features:

-Specify the `-n` option, which means \"do not print lines by default\".
+Specify the `-n` option, which means "do not print lines by default".

-End the pattern with \"p\" to print the line matched by the pattern.
+End the pattern with "p" to print the line matched by the pattern.

 We\'ll show this with a file that contains names:\